Learn which 7 things you could and should take into consideration before renting a car in New Zealand.

 The penalty for returning a car late can be high depending on which car rental company you go with.

-I know for example that Budget Car Rental can be lenient if you’re half an hour late, so won’t charge you anything extra.
+Some car rental companies may be lenient if you’re half an hour late so won’t charge you anything extra.

-Others may, though, so again, inform before you accept the keys.
+Others may charge, though, so again, inform before you accept the keys.

 Some car rental companies are Qualmark rated, meaning that they’ve passed inspection and received a rating.